DG's Autocross Secrets aka Autocross to Win

 This is a web-based version (slightly simplified) of the Excel spreadsheet I designed and used to work out all the various calculations needed to properly set up the car.

-The remaining work on it is to provide a data entry block for your own shocks (to compare against the theoretical ideal and to do mouseover tooltips to help explain what each parameter is.
-That may or may not happen in the near future.
+The remaining work on it is to provide a data entry block for your own shocks (to compare against the theoretical ideal)

 The key to using this application is Accurate Measurement.
 There's a lot of data you have to pull off the car and accuracy counts!